 Keeping in touch with current affairs by watching the news and being conscious of what is happening around you will also go a long way in reducing inappropriate jokes as well.

 6. Being Sloppy/Careless

 This transcends through various scopes but simply comes down to, attention to detail.
 Spelling mistakes (read that again), punctuation marks, did you spot the difference if there was any?
 These are everyday things that you are ignoring but are killing your career.
 If you are in doubt, you can always ask a colleague to go through whatever task you were asked to do for a second time to get an extra pair of eyes.
 This will help you in seeing mistakes that you may have not seen before.

 7. Having a know-it-all attitude

 It is said, if you are the smartest person in a room, then you are probably in the wrong room.
 Having a mindset that you know everything, might be a habit that is killing your career.
 There is always room to learn more and know more, life has a way of showing us that.
 This on a professional level as well as a personal level.
 Career development is necessary when you are seeking a promotion at your workplace or when you want to know more about what’s new in your area of expertise just to name but a few.
-Whether you are a recent graduate, an entrepreneur, or are keen on your professional growth, there are great options available for you through Jijali Learning.

 No one is perfect, but you can always be better today than you were yesterday.
 Working on eliminating these habits, might just be the secret to unlocking your career.
 So why don't you go and start with the person in the mirror?